A couple wore masks inside a Texas restaurant to protect their newborn son. The owner kicked them out.

 “[M]y husband and I have done our best in a really difficult time to stay happy, healthy, and sane, and us wanting to wear a mask to feel safer at Hang Time was part of that,” Wester wrote in an email to The Post.
 “I don’t think that going to a concert, or taking some photos without a mask, negate any part of our experience” at Hang Time.

-Wester finished her email: “Tom has stated that he does not care for masks nor believes that they work- I am confused why me wearing one (or not wearing one) in any setting would matter to them?”
+Wester finished her email: “Tom has stated that he does not care for masks nor believes that they work — I am confused why me wearing one (or not wearing one) in any setting would matter to them?”